Land acknowledgments can be read before university-wide meetings, events, trainings, and large public gatherings in our community.

 We recognize the land we occupy is native land.
 We had a part in the history of stolen land, we recognize the native people who are part of our community, and we work toward a better future.

-Tips When Reading the Land Acknowledgment
+Tips When Reading the Land Acknowledgement

 · The person who gives the acknowledgment should be the event or meeting's host.